Top

 This 20-hectare property near Wicklow, with its mix of towering hemlock, sugar maple, and yellow birch, harbors a rich variety of plant species, including the vulnerable yellow lady’s slipper, northern maidenhair fern, and unique understory plants like Canada yew and painted trillium.
 Combined, these species—characteristic of the rare Appalachian Hardwood Forest—provide critical habitat for a wide array of wildlife, from migratory birds to small mammals that thrive in the forest’s intricate ecosystem.
 White Marsh Creek meanders through deep gullies on the property, lined with cedar-dominated wetlands and vibrant vegetation which create a haven of natural beauty and ecological resilience.
 Protecting this land will not only safeguard a crucial remnant of one of New Brunswick's rarest forest types but also strengthens our collective fight against climate change by preserving a region with high carbon storage potential.

 You can help us save these beautiful natural wonders.
-Donate to our fall fundraising campaign to contribute to our goal of $200,000 raised by March 2025!
+Donate to our year-end fundraising campaign to contribute to our goal of $200,000 raised by March 2025!

 Swipe through the images below to see some of the 15+ properties you’ll be helping us protect, forever, in this record-breaking effort to save more nature!